-The reason why people space out episodes is usually dependent on listeners and content frequency.
+The reason why people aren't listening to your podcast or spacing out during episodes is usually dependent on your listeners and content frequency.
 If you’ve got lots of shows lined up then it makes sense to publish regularly.
 Take The Daily, they release episodes EVERY...
 SINGLE...
 DAY!
 That might sound like a heck of a lot of work (and it is), then it's probably better to space out your shows.
 If you're from a small team or '1 man band', then best to stick with weekly or even monthly content.

 People Just Want to Be Entertained